Tandoori Chicken Recipe

 Stovetop method – Grilling in pan

-10. When the oil turns hot, place the chicken on the tawa.
+10. When the oil turns hot, place the chicken on the skillet/pan.
 Regulate the heat to medium.

 Smoke Tandoori Chicken

-20. Before smoking the tandoori chicken, do check if it is cooked well.
-The meat should fall off the bone easily.
-Serve tandoori chicken with Cilantro Chutney or Mint Chutney alongside sliced onions, carrots and lemon wedges.
-If you want to extend your menu, have Turmeric Rice and Cucumber Raita.
+Brush the Tandoori chicken with the drippings or with melted butter.
+Serve with Cilantro Chutney or Mint Chutney alongside sliced onions, carrots and lemon wedges.
+If you want to extend your menu, have Turmeric Rice , Onion salad and Cucumber Raita.

 Air Fryer Tandoori Chicken